Why this site exists

 What we link to and why

-Our therapy recommendations, book recommendations, and app recommendations are chosen because we genuinely believe they help — not because of any commercial arrangement.
+Our therapy recommendations, book recommendations, and app recommendations are chosen because we genuinely believe they are helpful — not because of any commercial arrangement.

 This site does not currently use affiliate links.
 All links go directly to the products and services we recommend.
 We may add affiliate partnerships in the future.
-If we do, we will:
+If we do, we will disclose this clearly on every page that contains affiliate links, update our footer disclaimer, and continue to recommend only products we have independently assessed as genuinely helpful.
+Our editorial recommendations will never be influenced by commercial relationships.

 We regularly reference and link to the following organizations, whose work we consider authoritative in this field: